Agoric/documentation/main/zoe/api/zoe-helpers.md

 amounts for the two offers, then both offers complete so the users receive their payout.

-Any surplus remains with the `keepSeat` original offer.
+Any surplus remains with whichever `seat` has the surplus.
 For example if offer A gives 5 Quatloos and offer B only wants 3 Quatloos, offer A retains 2 Quatloos.

 If the swap fails, no assets transfer, and the 'trySeat' offer is rejected.